Updated: Dec 12, 2022

-Project Drawdown goes beyond the southern hemisphere with a goal to direct the world to a future where greenhouse gases stop to rise and start to steadily decline.
+Project Drawdown goes beyond the southern hemisphere with a goal to direct the world to a future where greenhouse gases stop rising and start to decline steadily.
 Their research has simplified the climate solution to these three actions:

 Reduce Sources – bring emissions to zero

 Carbon sinks are a strong, natural way to pull greenhouse gases from the atmosphere back into plants, the soil, or even the sea.
 It cannot collect all the greenhouse gases emitted but a significant portion can be reclaimed by these natural reservoirs.

 As shown by the above illustration, there are more greenhouse gases emitted than what the natural sinks can absorb.
 But by reducing sources and supporting these natural sinks, a balance can be found, followed by a steady decline in emissions remaining in the atmosphere.

 The following illustrations show the most effective areas in battling climate change and the potential emission reductions between 2020 and 2050.

 Improving our electricity sector (orange) leads the way as the most effective solution for climate change.
 Positive changes can be found in shifting production towards renewable energy while also improving its efficiency.
 Which leads to the next criteria for your framework: how effective will your next investment be?

 By comparing your next investment with Project Drawdown’s framework for climate solutions, you’ll be on the way to creating a big impact with your finances.

 How do you know if a company is acting ethically with regard to its social and environmental impact?

 Currently, there is very little regulation around what a business must disclose with regard to their social and environmental impact*.
 There are companies that have taken it upon themselves to measure these impacts, but when you find this, how do you know if the data is considered good?